Proxy pattern: Solution

-This makes it possible to work through a Proxy object to perform additional functionality when accessing a subject.
-For example, to check the access rights of clients accessing a sensitive object.
+This makes it possible to work through a Proxy object to perform additional functionality when accessing a subject, like checking the access rights of clients accessing a sensitive object.

-To act as substitute for a subject, a proxy must implement the Subject interface.
+To act as a substitute for a subject, a proxy must implement the Subject interface.
 Clients can't tell whether they work with a subject or its proxy.

 See also the UML class and sequence diagram below.